 - 1. Use the following guidelines to determine which trunks to group into pools: - Each pool should contain trunks of the same type (basic, WATS, FX, or tie).
 Ground-start and loop-start trunks of the same type (for example, WATS or FX) can be mixed in the same pool. - Do not mix different calling areas of WATS or FX trunks to different cities or include both inbound-only or outbound-only trunks within a pool.
 DID trunks and/or trunks used for auxiliary equipment cannot be grouped in pools.
 T1 Switched 56 data lines should not be mixed with trunks used for voice calls.
-If you plan to assign Pool buttons on telephones, do not group dial-in-only tie trunks in pools. - In typical pooled systems, all the trunks are grouped in pools except those mentioned previously, single special-purpose trunks, and any basic trunks that are needed as personal lines assigned to a button on a telephone. - Group the trunks for the main pool first.
+If you plan to assign Pool buttons on telephones, do not group dial-in-only tie trunks in pools.

+- In typical pooled systems, all the trunks are grouped in pools except those mentioned previously, single special-purpose trunks, and any basic trunks that are needed as personal lines assigned to a button on a telephone. - Group the trunks for the main pool first.
 This should be the local trunks capable of accepting 411, 911, and so on.
 If your system includes ground-start basic trunks, reassign them from the dial-890 extension pool to the main pool.
-After these trunks are assigned to the main pool, decide how to arrange the rest of the trunks in the remaining pools. - 2.
+After these trunks are assigned to the main pool, decide how to arrange the rest of the trunks in the remaining pools.
+Group network trunks into pools of the same trunk type and to the same destination. - 2.
 Indicate the dial-out code in the Pool/Dial-Out Code column on Form 2c by doing one of the following: - To keep the factory set dial-out code, write the code. - To change the factory-set dial-out code: - a.
 Write the new number in the Renumber to column. - b.
 On Form 2d, System Numbering: Special Renumbers, write the new number in the Renumber to column of the Pools section of the form. - 3.
 On Form 2c, use the Function column to identify different calling areas of WATS trunks and different destinations for FX trunks.

 Proceed to the next section, "Remote Access."
+MERLIN LEGEND Communications System Release 6.0 System Planning 555-660-112